-- Angels We Have Heard on High – piano duet – four hands (Digital Download)
+- Angels We Have Heard on High – piano duet – four hands (Late elementary – Elementary) – Digital Download

-- Jingle Bells – piano duet – four hands (Digital Download)
+- Jingle Bells – piano duet – four hands (Level: Teacher – Pupil) – Digital Download

-- Adeste Fideles for piano solo (digital download)
+- Adeste Fideles for piano solo (Late Elementary) – Digital Download

-All items are professionally engraved.
-The can be downloaded unlimited times from your account.
-Include a Studio License to copy for your current and future students.
+All items are engraved in-house using the latest engraving conventions.
+They can be downloaded unlimited times from your account page.
+They all Include a Studio License for all your current and future students.

 Pianist Magazine releases bumper holiday issue